 A: The length of time a graduate student may hold a GSET position is up to the department/school/office that hired you.
 However, you should not exceed the number of hours specified in your employment letter.
 You should work in accordance with the number of hours based on the round of employment you began with.

-A: You should go to Grad Orientation Central.
-You will need to sign in with a photo ID at the security desk where you will be directed to the room.
+A: You will need to check in with the Office of Student Affairs.
+Please sign in with a photo ID at the security desk at 6 Metrotech Center where you will be directed to the check in rooms.

 A: You can purchase your books from the NYU Bookstore.

-A: Contact your academic department directly or the Graduate Center for assistance.
+A: Contact your academic department directly or the Office of Graduate Enrollment Management and Admissions for assistance.

-A: You will register online using PeopleSoft after meeting with your Academic Advisor.
+A: You will register online using NYU Albert after meeting with your Academic Advisor.
+Albert is accessible via your NYU Home page.

-A: Yes, and you need to have your doctor fill out the Immunization Form so that you can mail it to the Graduate Center.
+A: Yes, and you need to have your doctor fill out the Immunization Form so that you can submit it to the NYU Student Health Center via mail or fax.
+Information on where to submit your immunization documents can be found here.

 A: Yes, everyone enrolled at NYU School of Engineering, including part-time students, must get vaccinated and submit the Immunization Form whether they are living on campus or not.